 Cucumbers are a vine-growing vegetable that can grow from one to six feet tall.
 You will need a large area to grow cucumbers because they can sprawl as much as 6 feet in length.
 On the other hand, you can train your vine to grow up a trellis or fence which actually makes it easy to see the fruit as it grows.

 Because cucumbers feed heavily on nitrogen, they require a well-drained, highly fertile soil to grow.
+The soil bed should be at least 6 to 8 inches deep for the roots to provide adequate nurishment to the plant.
 Cucumbers grow best in soil that is a pH level of 7.0.
 Water them well.
 When you water your cucumbers, give them at least an inch of water.

 Your personal watering system will determine how often and how long you water your cucumbers.
 Keep an eye on them.
 They will tell you when they need to be watered.
 If they start to wilt, then you know you need to water them.

 Plant cucumbers in the spring, after the last frost.

 To find the last frost date for your area, use the free online tool provided by The Old Farmer's Almanac.
 Enter a zip code in the search box and you will discover the area's Altitude, Last Spring Frost Date, First Fall Frost Date, and the number of days in the Growing Season.